 - 1. The subscriber submits the certificate revocation request to the GTLSCA. - 2.
 The subscriber notifies the GTLSCA and reports that the original certificate request was unauthorized and reauthorization will not be given. - 3.
 The GTLSCA verifies subscriber private key spoofing, counterfeiting or compromise. - 4.
+The GTLSCA is made aware of a demonstrated or proven method that can easily compute the subscriber's private key based on the public key in the certificate. - 5.
 The GTLSCA verifies the domain authorization or control verification method for the fully qualified domain name is the untrustworthy.

-4.9.6 Certificate Revocation Request Checking by Relying Parties first check the CRL or OCSP reply message published by the GTLSCA to verify the validity of the certification and correctness of the certificate chain.
+4.9.6 Certificate Revocation Request Checking by Relying Parties

+Before the certificate is issued by the GTLSCA, relying parties shall first check the CRL or OCSP reply message published by the GTLSCA to verify the validity of the certification and correctness of the certificate chain.